-Without recognizing it at the time, the group, comprised of mostly amateur musicians playing banjo and fiddle, guitar, tambourine, bones and military drum – had coalesced into a 20th century recreation of a typical American Civil War camp band.
-In the beginning they played only at night around their company camp fire as they enthusiastically began to explore and perform the music of the War Between the States.
-Soon, they began performing for reenactment dances and concert audiences.
+Without recognizing it at the time, the group, comprised of mostly amateur musicians playing banjo, fiddle, and guitar, tambourine, bones and military drum – had coalesced into a 20th century recreation of a typical American Civil War camp band.
+In the beginning they played mostly at night around their company camp fire as they enthusiastically began to explore and perform the music of the War Between the States.
+Soon they began performing for reenactment dances and concert audiences.

-In almost 25 years together, the 2nd South Carolina String Band’s music has literally spread around the globe via the internet, radio, and TV airplay on folk music stations in the United Kingdom, Europe, and Australia, plus many university radio and National Public Radio stations in the United States.
+In almost 25 years together, the 2nd South Carolina String Band’s music has literally spread around the globe via the internet, radio, and TV airplay on folk music stations in Australia, the United Kingdom and Europe, plus many university radio and National Public Radio stations in the United States.
 They have been featured in periodicals as diverse as People Magazine, U.S.A.
 Today, Skirmish Magazine, and U.S. News & World Report.
-Exposure for their music on Amazon.com‘s Civil War Music page, on CDBaby.com‘s powerful web distribution outlet for independent musicians, and on YouTube, has played an important role in elevating their standing in the Civil War reenacting community world-wide as well as their reputation for quality among music lovers in the population-at-large – be they attracted to historical, folk. traditional, or just plain old good music.
+Exposure for their music on Amazon.com‘s Civil War Music page, on CD Baby.com‘s powerful web distribution outlet for independent musicians, and on YouTube has played an important role in elevating their standing in the Civil War reenacting community world-wide as well as their reputation for quality among lovers of music in the population-at-large – be they attracted to historical, folk. traditional, or just plain old good music.
 All 5 of their recordings have been listed in the Top 30 selections on Amazon.com‘s Civil War Music page for the past 5 years running.
-The 5-Star ratings given – on both websites – by folks who’ve purchased them to all 5 of their albums released to date stand as testament to the group’s high standards of excellence and attention to detail.
+The 5-Star ratings given to all 5 of their albums released to date by folks who’ve purchased them stand as testament to the group’s high standards of excellence and attention to detail.
 The band is proud to be able to claim fans and supporters from virtually every country in Europe, as well as Canada, Australia, Japan, Korea, China, and more.

-Over the years they have worked with several filmmakers and documentarians, contributing period music to soundtracks for Ken Burns documentaries “Mark Twain”, and the Emmy nominated “JAZZ”.
-In 2002, the band was selected by director Ron Maxwell to give a rousing on-screen performance in the Warner Brothers film, “Gods & Generals”, as well as to provide background instrumental music for the soundtrack.
+Over the years they have worked with several filmmakers and documentarians, contributing period music to soundtracks for Ken Burns documentaries “Mark Twain”, the Emmy nominated “JAZZ”, and most recently, “The Roosevelts.”
+In 2002, the band was selected by director Ron Maxwell to provide background instrumental music for the soundtrack as well as to give a rousing on-screen performance in the Warner Brothers film, “Gods & Generals”.
 In November, 2004, at a benefit concert at Gordon College in Massachusetts, the group was awarded the prestigious Stephen Collins Foster Award in recognition of their contributions to the preservation of 19th century American arts and culture.
-At a Fall 2005 reenactment they were filmed for an episode of the British/Public Television travel show, Globe Trekker.
-On July 4th, 2006, they released their fourth CD, Dulcem Melodies, and in March of 2008, recorded their fifth - a live double album in Gettysburg, Lightning In A Jar - also released at the annual Gettysburg reenactment on July 4th of that year.
+At a Fall 2005 reenactment they were filmed for an upcoming episode of the British/Public Television travel show, Globe Trekker.
+On July 4th, 2006, they released their fourth CD, Dulcem Melodies, and in March of 2008, recorded their fifth, Lightning In A Jar, a live double album in Gettysburg, released later that year, also on July 4th at the annual Gettysburg Reenactment.
 They are presently at work on their sixth and final release (“… they ain’t writin’ any new Civil War music.”, says band leader and banjo player, Joe Ewers).

 The songs and instrumental tunes performed by the 2nd South Carolina String Band would have been considered the “pop” music of the period beginning in the late 1820′s and running through the 1860′s and beyond.
-In the years following the American Revolution and the War of 1812, Americans were determined to reject the European classical musical forms and were searching for their own distinctly American musical “voice.”
-They found inspiration in songs and melodies originating in Celtic, American, and African folk music sources, and in the frontier tradition of tall-tales about larger-than-life American characters such as Davy Crockett, Paul Bunyon, Old Dan Tucker and John Henry.
-Composers such as Joel Sweeney, Daniel Emmett, Stephen Foster, and George Root, soon arrived on the scene; men who wrote music for a living; music to appeal to the masses.
+In the years following the American Revolution and the War of 1812, Americans were determined to reject European classical musical forms and were searching for their own distinctly American musical “voice.”
+They found it in the frontier tradition of tall-tales about larger-than-life American characters such as Davy Crockett, Paul Bunyon, Old Dan Tucker and John Henry.
+Composers such as Joel Sweeney, Daniel Emmett, Stephen Foster, and George Root soon arrived on the scene; men who wrote music for a living that appealed to the masses.
 This music was unique in that it had no classical background.
+Its roots were in Celtic, American and African folk melodies.
 Its songs were filled with the language, slang, and experiences of the common man rather than the intellectual elites and its impact on American culture echoes down to the present day.